NewStrangeWorlds/BeAR/_sources/sections/opacity_data.rst.txt

 Sometimes, opacity data can be too small to be represented by a single-precision float value.
 This is often the case with collision-induced absorption (CIA).
-In this case, the opacities can also be saved and read-in in log10 space.
+In this case, the opacities can also be saved and read in in log10 space.

 In order to signal BeAR that the opacities are stored in log space, the header of the summary file ``filelist.dat`` has to be adjusted slightly as shown in the example below.